 1. Trade as Frequently as Possible

-The damage is compounded if you hold assets through a broker, bank, trust, or wealth management department that charges you a fixed percentage of your assets, often 1%, each year.
-Add to the top of that the fees you pay on your mutual funds and don’t know it, or sales charges on funds that have loads and you have succeeded in actually costing yourself money each year.
-Don’t believe it can happen?
-I know first hand of one of the world’s most celebrated wealth management companies that charges clients roughly 1% of assets each year, and then parks a great deal of the money into S&P 500 index funds with expense ratios of 1% to 1.25% (compared to less than 0.10% for an industry leader such as Vanguard).
+The damage is compounded if you hold assets through a broker, bank, trust, or wealth management department that charges you a fixed percentage of your assets, say 1% each year.
+Add to the top of that the fees you pay on your mutual funds and don’t know it, or sales charges on funds that have loads, and you have succeeded in actually costing yourself money each year.

 2. Build a Portfolio of Companies With P/E Ratios at Least 3x as High as the S&P 500